1

 Program eligibility and details

-Payment: $40 per gallon for unspent firefighting foam containing PFAS to help support fire departments and commercial service airports with the purchase of PFAS free replacement foam and providing safe storage for unspent foam containing PFAS.
+Payment: $40 per gallon for unspent firefighting foam containing PFAS to help support fire departments and commercial service airports with the purchase of PFAS-free replacement foam and provide safe storage for unspent foam containing PFAS.

 Eligible entities: Colorado fire departments and commercial service airports that registered through the certificate of registration program.